 Here are some other ways to improve your writing:

-- Use Grammarly (it’s a free browser extension) to check over your work.
+- Use — the free browser extension that helps check over your work.
 It helps with grammar mistakes, word choice, and sentence flow.
-As you may have noticed, they also write easy-to-follow blog posts about all sorts of grammar rules (Did you see that hyphenated adjective?!).
+As you may have noticed, they also write easy-to-follow about all sorts of grammar rules (Did you see that hyphenated adjective?!).

-- Have someone proofread your work.
-To proofread your own work, set your writing aside for a few days and come back to it with a fresh set of eyes.
+- Proofread your work.
+To proofread your own work, take breaks and come back to your writing later.
+You can also set your writing aside for a few days and come back to it with a fresh set of eyes.
+Additionally, have other people proofread your work.

-Whether you are a writing novice or a seasoned wordsmith, practice makes perfect.
-Keep at it and over time, your grammar and skills will improve.
+Practice makes perfect whether you are a writing novice or a seasoned wordsmith.
+Keep at it and expand your writing, your grammar and skills will improve.

 Note: Dom (who doesn’t struggle with grammar as much as Kevin) had the privilege to proofread this blog!